Skip to content

 (Although MDM regularly publishes meeting abstracts online on behalf of its sponsoring society, the Society of Medical Decision Making (SMDM), the editors do not review or approve these materials.
 Please contact SMDM for more information: http://smdm.org/meetings.)

 Highlights.
 After the abstract, please include a highlights section that lists 2-4 short bullet-point sentences summarizing the article’s main takeaway points.
-The bullet point should describe, in plain and direct language, the article’s primary contribution.
+Each bullet point should be a single sentence and should describe, in plain and direct language, the article’s primary contribution.
+Do not use highlights to present background information, and reference methods only when the study methodology is itself a key takeaway point.
 When appropriate, we encourage key points that refer specifically to the audience(s) who will benefit from understanding the article’s findings and explicitly tell them why they should care about this work.

 Text.
 For original research—including economic analyses, systematic reviews, and meta-analyses—use four main headings when arranging manuscript text: Introduction, Methods, Results, and Discussion.